If your school’s digital presence isn’t on point, parents are forming opinions about you without ever speaking to you

 Some school leaders worry that this might reduce physical visits.

+In reality, the opposite often happens.
 Families who like what they see online become more motivated to visit.

 And families who realise the school isn’t right for them self-select out early.